Luke-Wei/CV/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Qiyu Wei is a Master student of artificial intelligence in semiconductor at the Shanghai University  AI in semiconductor Lab.
+Qiyu Wei is a Master student of artificial intelligence at the Shanghai University.
 His research interests include Defect detection, 3D deep learning and Bayesian Optimization.
 He has worked as a research assistant at the Institute of Inforcom Research, A*Star for half a year in 2023.
 {style="text-align: justify;"}